Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 Take a look at the image below.
 Notice the first menu shows 1901 and the second shows +4.
 The image shows 4 years starting with 1901.
 So the years shown here would be 1901, 1902, 1903, and 1904.

 ![example 5](images/example-5.png)

+## Conclusion

+In this tutorial you revisited the ideas from almost all of the previouse tutorials and added updating and animating a chart with D3.
+You also sorted and filtered data before graphing it.